yojoseparra/work/README.md

 - **out**: It contains the tabular outputs presented in PDF and Word.
 - **plot**: this is the output graphs folder.
 It contains only plots.

 All documents hereunder can be directly accessed in this folders.
 Notice that I preffer having a look at data in the .CSVs or Word format, this this reason I added these documents here.
-PDFs are just for preview purposes and I discourage reading directly from them as rendering might be of low quality.

 # Exploratory Data Analysis (EDA) of IT Jobs in EU in 2023

 ## Research Questions Regarding IT Data Jobs